jlmwebhosting/invoicing-php-sdk/samples/README.md

 Prerequisites
 -------------

- * Invoice API PHP SDK (see the README.md in the parent directory for instructions on how to install it - you essentially need to copy the lib and config directories into your applications path).
+ * Invoice API PHP SDK (see the README.md in the parent directory for instructions on how to install it.

+Note: you'll need to copy the lib and config directories into your applications path).

 Sample php scripts
 -------------